ambanum/political-ads-scraper/README.md

 ## Install

-The isntractions are for ubuntu.
+The install instructions are for ubuntu.

 ### Create a virtualenv